Skip to main content

 The book was adapted into a TV Miniseries in 1979, two years after the death of James Jones.
 This adaptation is most notable for casting Hollywood star Natalie Wood in the role of Karen.
 The miniseries displayed more of the corruption within the army than the film was willing to.
 (I swear at least half of the expanded runtime is spent just on Prewitt’s stint in the stockade.)
 Just so, the series still shifts some of the responsibility from the military.
 The series still has Maggio die after falling off the back of a truck as opposed to simply from the injuries he incurred from the stockade.

 The book was also adapted into a stage musical in 2013 with the music supplied by musical extraordinaire, Tim Rice.
 The show received mixed reviews and faded into obscurity after its short run of seven months.
-I find this unfortunate because, while I’d concede the show never quite reached its potential, there is a lot to love with it including some story flourishes that accent some of the characters’ arcs.
-This is the only version, for example, where we see Captain Holmes confront his right-hand man for sleeping with his wife.
+I find this unfortunate because, while I’d concede the show never quite reached its potential, there is a lot to love here, especially in how certain character arcs are enriched.
+This is the only version, for example, Warden is actually confronted for sleeping with his boss' wife.
 All around, I do wish it at least registered on the scale of Mean Girls: The Musical.

 Unlike the film, the musical actually says the word “whore,” among many other words, and even features some of the omitted homosexual content, including the soldier who commits suicide after suspecting he might be queer.
 The show also makes it clear that Maggio’s death was exclusively the result of his treatment within the stockade.
 This adaptation has had the most freedom to present the army in all its brutality, likely the way Jones would have intended it.